alamine53/myhugowebsite/content/posts/guest-speaker-talk.md

 ![](/ai-shooting-stages.png 'I dreamt of becoming the next Allen Iverson')

+What started off as a research project eventually led to being hired by Mark Cuban.
+We connected over email and eventually, once I felt confident enough, I asked for a job.

 ![](/mark-cuban.png)

 ## Part B: How does this apply to you?

+The reason I'm telling you this story is that if I can have a career in AI, you can do it too.

 ### 1. Combine two skill sets